markwiggles/invoicepresto/README.md

 <h3>Ember Addons used in this Project</h3>

-Note: these are specified cli and bower dependencies (package.json and bower.json) and will be installed when running `npm install` and `Bower Install`.
+Note: these are specified cli and bower dependencies (package.json and bower.json) and will be installed when running `npm install` and `bower install`.
 Links are for information purpose only.

 * [Bootstrap-Sass](https://www.npmjs.com/package/ember-cli-bootstrap-sass)
 * [Font-Awesome](https://www.npmjs.com/package/ember-cli-font-awesome)